wmcbrine/PDCurses/win32a/README.md

   Another option, "UTF8=Y", makes PDCurses ignore the system locale, and treat all narrow-character strings as UTF-8.
 This option has no effect unless WIDE=Y is also set.
-Use it to get around the poor support for UTF-8 in the Win32 console:
+This was originally provided to get around poor support for UTF-8 in the Win32 console:

         make -f mingwin32.mak WIDE=Y UTF8=Y

+  Win32a doesn't have the same limitations as the Win32 console flavor, but UTF-8 and non-UTF-8 versions are still available.
+If nothing else, this means that if you've built a Win32 console PDCurses DLL with any configuration,  you can build a matching Win32a DLL and swap between console or GUI PDCurses just by swapping DLLs.

   You can also use the optional parameter "DLL=Y" with Visual C++, MinGW or Cygwin, to build the library as a DLL: